Museums & Archives

 CLICK HERE TO WATCH RECORDED PROGRAMS ON OUR YOUTUBE CHANNELDowntown Public Art Walking Tour (All Ages)

 Explore downtown New Westminster on a self-guided walking tour of public art.
 A virtual map will reveal pictures, information, activities and games related to each piece of public art.
-This unique, virtual experience was developed by the New Media Gallery, Heritage and Art Services.
+This unique, virtual experience was developed in collaboration with New Media Gallery and Arts Services.

 Adventures on Twelfth Street (All Ages)